maroph/maroph/README.md

 ### Manfred Rosenboom (maroph)
-I work as a software lead developer for [Fujitsu Germany](https://www.fujitsu.com/de/) in Munich.
-At the moment I work mainly on the Fujitsu SecDocs project.
+I work as a software lead developer for
+[Fujitsu Germany](https://www.fujitsu.com/de/) in Munich.
+At the moment I work mainly on the Fujitsu SecDocs project (the archive service of the Fujitsu Digital Signature and Preservation Services).

 Skills

 * Databases
-  H2, Oracle DB/RAC, MariaDB, and MySQL
+  H2, Oracle DB, MariaDB, and MySQL
 * Languages
   Dutch, English, German (native speaker)
 * Operating Systems